Loving Someone With Schizophrenia: A Real-Life Story

-Did she take her medication?
-How did her symptoms play out as she navigated the role of being a mother?
+Did she take her medication? ow did her symptoms play out as she navigated the role of being a mother?

 You might have had to take on early in your life the role of caregiver.
 It couldn't have been easy.
-Give our community members suggestions about coping techniques or practical matters they should develop or attend to when a loved one has schizophrenia.
+Do you have any suggestions about coping techniques or practical matters when a loved one has schizophrenia?

 What advice can you give to a family member like a husband or wife or son or daughter whose significant other or parent is paranoid and believes their delusions are true and can't be convinced otherwise?

 People write in all the time worried about having kids when there is a history of schizophrenia in their family.
-They might not have SZ themselves and wonder if it can be passed on to their kids.
-My brother decided to have kids.
-You decided to have a kid too.
+You decided to have a kid.
 Could you comment on this?